What Is General Liability Insurance & Do I Need It?

 - The location of your business

-When you meet with an insurance expert, discuss whether it is cost effective to bundle your personal and business insurance policies.
-If not, go shopping for the best policy!
-Many sites like Coverwallet, Coverhound, and Insureon will comparison shop for you and walk you through the steps required to make an insurance purchase.
+- The Best Policy: Many sites like Coverwallet, Coverhound, and Insureon will comparison shop for you and walk you through the steps required to make an insurance purchase.